-Further to the 50 Funny Office Quotes post we published last month here on the Media Plant Blog.
-I tried a little experiment which meant submitting the post to a group on Linkedin.
+Further to the 50 Funny Office Quotes post, we published last month here on the Media Plant Blog.
+I tried a little experiment which meant submitting the article to a group on Linkedin.

-I simply submitted a question to the UK Marketing Network Group entitled thus:
+I merely submitted a question to the UK Marketing Network Group entitled thus: